Ras Al Khaimah Casino Project Explained

-As the sun sets on the shores of the Arabian Gulf, a groundbreaking development is underway, marking a significant milestone in Ras Al Khaimah's landscape.
+Ras Al Khaimah (RAK) has exploded in popularity post-Covid.
 Once a sleepy Emirate in the north of the country, RAK is now a major tourism destination thanks to projects such as Nobu Hotel and Residences, Al Marjan, marketed exclusively by Dubai Sotheby’s International Realty.

 Off the back of this recent interest in the area, the UAE's first casino was given the go-ahead in 2024.
 The project will be situated in the northernmost emirate, on Al Marjan Island, and represents a collaborative effort between the developer and world-famous Wynn Resorts, who contributed $514.4 million (AED 1.88 billion) to the project so far.
-This ambitious venture has ignited a wave of excitement within the nation's hospitality and tourism sectors, set to redefine luxury experiences in United Arab Emirates.
+Seen as a test case, many close to the project have suggested that, if successful, other emirates such as Dubai and Abu Dhabi could soon follow suit.

 From project details and the impact of the announcement, to controversies and what it means for the future, this is the Ras Al Khaimah casino project explained.